GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/feedback/report-2023-q3.md

       <td style="vertical-align: top;">Can agencies or companies without JavaScript on websites use Privacy
 Sandbox APIs?</td>
       <td style="vertical-align: top;">Anyone can call the Privacy Sandbox APIs.
 If an agency or anyone else
-wishes to build technologies directly on the APIs they can.
+wants to build technologies directly on the APIs they can.
 Client-side APIs require integrating with the client, just as cookies do.
 Many of the APIs, like cookies, also have an HTTP header interface.
 We've already seen one ad industry framework, Prebid,